Lachlan Murdoch: Personal life

 As of 2023 Murdoch owns homes in Sydney, Aspen, and Los Angeles.
 His wife and children have lived in Sydney since 2021, and Lachlan splits his time between there, Los Angeles (location of Fox Corp.
 HQ), and New York City, where News Corp is headquartered.

 Political views

 Although it has been assumed that Lachlan is more conservative than his siblings, it was reported that he did not support Trump's presidency, and kept toilet paper printed with his face in his house during the 2016 campaign.
 However, he has backed his father's moves in business, including defending Tucker Carlson when he was on the rise.

 In 2018, Lachlan described his political views as "conservative economically and more liberal on social policy".

-In February 2023, Lachlan and his wife Sarah Murdoch gave a $1 million donation to a queer museum in Sydney called Qtopia, although protests outside the museum opening accused the Murdochs of 'pinkwashing' decades of vilifying the queer community.
+In February 2023, Lachlan and his wife Sarah Murdoch gave a $1 million donation to a queer museum in Sydney called Qtopia.
+Protesters at the museum's opening accused the Murdochs of pinkwashing.